drbean/edit/joyce/Joyce_Huang_proposal_draft.md

-Assessment successfully estimates children's letter name knowledge in L2 young learners, then the screening and benchmark test will benefit English teachers in Taiwan as it provides useful information to teachers to help them make effective instructional decisions and to efficiently monitor the developmental trajectories of alphabetic knowledge in their students.
+Assessment successfully estimates children's letter name knowledge in L2 young learners, then the screening and benchmark test will benefit English teachers in Taiwan as it provides useful information to help them make effective instructional decisions and to efficiently monitor the developmental trajectories of alphabetic knowledge in their students.

 1.3 Research Questions